 I first came across Rebecca Brown’s book, Prepare for War, when I was 8 years old.
 My mother had a copy, so I would often sneak to where she kept it just to view the illustrations in its pages.
 Fast forward to 2006, I had read her first 5 books: He Came to Set the Captives Free (1986), Prepare for War (1987), Becoming a Vessel of Honor (1990), Unbroken Curses (1995) and Standing on the Rock (2002).
-I had read transcripts of the Closet Witches tapes they made with Jack Chick and I enjoyed reading the newsletters on their Harvest Warriors website.
-No doubt, Rebecca Brown’s teachings influenced my early Christian walk and I was her dedicated fan.
+I had read the transcripts of the Closet Witches tapes they made with Jack Chick and I frequently enjoyed reading the newsletters on their Harvest Warriors website.
+No doubt, Rebecca Brown’s teachings influenced my early Christian walk.
+I was a dedicated fan.

-Their website describes Rebecca as a woman who “has a deep understanding of the tactics and weapons of Satan’s kingdom which only a few possess” and has “vast experience” which gives much “credibility to her teaching.”
+Their website describes Rebecca as a woman who “has a deep understanding of the tactics and weapons of Satan’s kingdom which only a few possess” and has “vast experience” which gives much credibility to her teaching.
 Daniel Yoder, her husband, is described as a “powerfully anointed” prophet and evangelist such that people who attend his meetings admit seeing “fire fall from heaven” during his ministry.

-When I saw articles by some Christian ministers on the internet, debunking Rebecca and Daniel’s claims as spurious and heretical, I dismissed them as ravings of satanists posing as Christians – after all, that was how most people who digest Rebecca’s books would view them.
+When I first saw articles by some Christian ministers on the Internet, debunking Rebecca and Daniel’s claims as spurious and heretical, I dismissed them as ravings of satanists posing as Christians – after all, that was how most people who digest Rebecca’s books would view them.
 But later, I started to have a rethink.

 Though Rebecca Brown brushed off the findings exposing her as “gossip” or “slander,” she couldn’t really refute them.
 I know God uses us in spite of our faults, but I thought, if these investigators were really satanists, they were the ones who should be lying and re-casting their statements, not the other way round.
 After all, Rebecca herself wrote in Becoming a Vessel:

 “[God] always demand honesty” (p 141).
 “The world of Satanism is also a world of lies.
 Satanists are accomplished liars and actors … Lying is ANY deliberate deception… ALL lies are sin.”
 (245, 295).

-1. In Prepare for War, Rebecca wrote: “In His perfect will, the Lord allowed the satanists to be the instrument of my mother’s death … She died suddenly one Christmas.” (p.
-228) Investigations however revealed that her mother died of a heart attack (PFO Quarterly Journal, Oct-Dec 1989).
+1. In Prepare for War, Rebecca wrote: “In His perfect will, the Lord allowed the satanists to be the instrument of my mother’s death … She died suddenly one Christmas” (p.
+228).
+Investigations however revealed that her mother died of a heart attack (PFO Quarterly Journal, Oct-Dec.
+1989).
 In her book, Standing on the Rock, she gives a different account: “One night the Lord spoke to me and told me that Satan was petitioning Him for my mother’s life.”
-He then said “I will take her home in two weeks.” (p 102) So her death wasn’t “suddenly” as she earlier claimed.
-“I dared not speak to my mother or anyone else of her impending death because the Lord had forbidden me to do so.” (ibid)
+He then said “I will take her home in two weeks” (p 102).
+Her death wasn’t “suddenly” as she had earlier claimed.
+“I dared not speak to my mother or anyone else of her impending death because the Lord had forbidden me to do so” (ibid).

-“When the rabbis found him, they locked him into the chamber, removed the lid from the top, and dumped thousands of spiders down on top of him, many of them poisonous.” (p 153)
+7. In Unbroken Curses, Daniel narrated an experience he had at age 6: “When the rabbis found him, they locked him into the chamber, removed the lid from the top, and dumped thousands of spiders down on top of him, many of them poisonous.” (p 153)

+If this is not an embellished story, it’s a fiction.
+It is an established fact that spiders are solitary creatures that tend to kill or chase off one another.
+Where did these rabbis get thousands of spiders and how were they kept?
+How did a 6 year old locked in a small, dark room count the spiders up to a thousand?
 The story says “a brilliant shaft of light” with “two arms reaching out of the light” took Daniel and cradled him to sleep.
-Its very unlikely that a 6 year old locked in a dark room of spiders would cuddle up to two unknown arms from a light.
+I think it’s very unlikely that a 6 year old locked in a dark room of spiders would cuddle up to two unknown arms from a light.
 (Please ask any 6 year old you know).
-No matter how sensational a legend is, it flies in the face of facts.
+No matter how sensational a legend is, it always flies in the face of facts.

-“Not only was Kai killed, but their baby was cut out and killed as well.
+Not only was Kai killed, but their baby was cut out and killed as well.
 Probably the only thing that kept Daniel from totally losing his mind, was that the Lord permitted him to see angels come to lift Kai’s spiritual body out of her mangled physical body.
-She had their baby son in her arms and they escorted her into heaven.”
+She had their baby son in her arms and they escorted her into heaven.

 10. The “testimony” in their April 2002 newsletter is another example of a poorly crafted fiction: